 Hint: That's good news because it means reimbursements are exempt from payroll taxes.

-- First, the plan must state that employees will only be reimbursed for ordinary and necessary business expenses.
+- The plan must state that employees will only be reimbursed for ordinary and necessary business expenses.
 The employee must incur these expenses as part of performing their job duties.

-- Second, it must require that expenses be substantiated within a reasonable period, typically 60 days.
+- It must require that expenses be substantiated within a reasonable period, typically 60 days.
 This will require the employee to provide documentation of the business expenses.

-- Third, if the employer advances an amount to the employee to cover the costs which are not later substantiated, the employee must return that advance within a reasonable period, typically within 120 days.
+- If the employer advances an amount to the employee to cover the costs which are not later substantiated, the employee must return that advance within a reasonable period, typically within 120 days.